Experiencing God’s Grace In My Marriage

 Pride.
 Many of us have felt the pangs of pride and know how it can cripple.
 Jamie gives an account in this article of her marriage and the pride that she was made aware of.
 Please let Jamie know if her words encourage you by leaving comments below.

-My husband, John and I started dating in high school when we were just 15.
+My husband and I started dating in high school when we were just 15.
 Opposites attract.
 We ran in different circles and participated in different extracurricular activities.
 I was always quite grounded and never much of a risk taker.
 My husband was a rebel – just one of the reasons I fell in love with him.

 Fast forward a decade – we married.